andyclymer/Tilt-Typeface/README.md

 ## Design Scope

-All three styles have been drawn to the “Google Latin Core Plus” character set, leaving out only a handful of fractions and symbols.
-The “Prism” style has small caps in place of its lowercase letters.
-A collection of arrows and symbols have also been drawn.
+All three styles have been drawn to the large “Google Latin Plus” character set, leaving out only a handful of fractions and symbols.
+The “Prism” style has small caps in place of its lowercase letters, and a collection of arrows and symbols in all three styles have been drawn.

 ## Current status